rightjs/rightjs-docs/docs/en/browsers.md

 ## The Old Browsers

-RightJS tries to concentrate its efforts on the modern browsers, therefore, despite it provides a basic support of the old browsers like IE 6 and Konq 3, those browsers will have low priority in things like performance optimizations and specific browser problems patching.
+RightJS tries to concentrate its efforts on modern browsers.
+While it provides basic support for browsers like IE 6 and Konq 3, such old browsers have low priority when it comes to performance optimization and specific browser problems patching.

 ## Internet Explorer 8

-IE8 has a native css-selectors support.
-Usually, when you have a correct XHTML document the interface is available by default, but if you have some hacks and non standards you might need to specify the following entry in your document header
+IE 8 has native support for CSS selectors.
+For a correct XHTML document this interface is usually available by default, however, if you use hacks and non-standards you might need to specify the following in your document header:

     <meta http-equiv="X-UA-Compatible" content="IE=8" />

-Otherwise, the feature will not be available and RightJS will use its own manual css-selectors engine.
+Otherwise, the interface will not be available and RightJS will use its own manual CSS selectors engine.